open-mmlab/mmocr/docs/contributing.md

 <a id="markdown-step-24-prepare-to-pr" name="step-24-prepare-to-pr"></a>
 #### Step 2.4: prepare to PR
-- Be sure to link your pull request to the related issue, refering to [link](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)
+- Make sure to link your pull request to the related issue.
+Please refer to the [instructon](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)

 <a id="markdown-merge-official-repo-updates-to-your-fork" name="merge-official-repo-updates-to-your-fork"></a>